learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 you will want to use all lower case letters, separated by '-', as shown in our `cheese-shop` naming structure.
 In the same way that there are rules for naming methods, variables, classes, etc. in Ruby, there are naming rules for application names.
-Since the application name is used as the app constant and throughout the application, the best approach is to keep your naming simple and to follow a standard naming practice.
+Since the application name is used as the app constant throughout the application, the best approach is to keep your naming simple and to follow a standard naming practice.